The Hardest Day: Outcome

 The attacks on airfields, on this day and throughout the battle, did not cause any real danger to RAF Fighter Command.
 Biggin Hill was never out of service during the Battle of Britain, and Kenley was out of action for only two hours on 18 August.
-German medium bombers, usually sent in waves of 50, could carry between 60 and 85 tons of bombs.
-But this was not enough to destroy an airfield.
+German medium bombers, usually sent in waves of 50, could carry between 60 and 85 tons of bombs but this was not enough to destroy an airfield.
 If the airfield's hangars and buildings were destroyed, work on aircraft could be done in the open in summer periods.
 Should the craters become too troublesome, RAF units could move to another field, not necessarily an airfield, and operate fighters on it, provided it was 700 yards long and 100 yards wide to allow for operations.
 The vulnerable operations buildings on some airfields were hidden underground.
 One flaw was the vulnerability of operations rooms.
-At Kenley and Biggin the sector operations buildings were above ground, but they were difficult to hit even had the Luftwaffe known their location.
+At Kenley and Biggin Hill the sector operations buildings were above ground, but they were difficult to hit even had the Luftwaffe known their location.
 Vital communications (telephone cables) were buried underground, making them vulnerable only to an accidental direct hit.

 A last option was to attack fighter factories, which was not attempted on 18 August.
 Only the Spitfire factory at Southampton and the Hawker factory in Surrey were within range of escorted bombers.
 Without the Bf 109s, the bombers would suffer heavy casualties attempting to attack factories further north in daylight.
 Still, the attacks on the southern factories would require large concentrations of bombers and fighters which would be powerful enough to destroy them without sustaining heavy losses.

 Overall, each side suffered more losses on this date than on any other day during the Battle of Britain.
 In terms of the outcome, the battle does not appear to have been strategically favourable to either side.
 The loss rates were in the British favour, but both air forces had sustained a level of attrition they could not support for long.
 Historian Alfred Price:

 The laurels for the day’s action went to the defenders.
 The aim of the Luftwaffe was to wear down the Fighter Command without suffering excessive losses in the process, and in this it had failed.
 It cost the attackers five aircrew killed, wounded, or taken prisoner, for each British pilot casualty.
 In terms of aircraft, it had cost the Luftwaffe five bombers and fighters for every three Spitfires and Hurricanes destroyed in the air or on the ground.
 If the battle continued at this rate the Luftwaffe would wreck Fighter Command, but it would come close to wrecking itself in the process.